osu-cass/usda-plant-breeding/README.md

 ### To begin, open the `Usda.PlanBreeding.sln` file with Visual Studio.

+#### Missing .NET Framework 4.8
+This project uses .NET Framework 4.8.
+If you do not have this framework installed, Visual Studio will be unable to open some projects in the application.
+Select the option to install the framework when prompted, and reopen the solution file in Visual Studio after following the steps.

 ### 1. Setting Up the Database
 By default, this application is configured to use a local SQL database named `PlantBreeding`.
 The `Usda.PlantBreeding.Data` project contains a publish profile which will create this database, along with the default values necessary for the program to run.